k3tw13z3l/kingdom-manager/README.md

 # Kingdom Manager

-A FoundryVTT v13 module for managing a domain/kingdom in D&D 5e, designed for the homebrew system *An Echo Resounding* by Kevin Crawford.
+A FoundryVTT v13 module for managing a domain/kingdom in D&D 5e, designed for the homebrew system and based on *An Echo Resounding* by Kevin Crawford.

 ## Overview